Blackfell/blackfell.github.io/_posts/2021-08-19-HTB-pwn-reg.md

 something more complex in future.

-If it's still not clear to you why we're going to return to winner and how this es different to a traditional BOF, consider that our classic approach is still a return oriented attack - we simply return-to-shellcode when we have executable stack.
+If it's still not clear to you why we're going to return to winner and how this is different to a traditional BOF, consider that our classic approach is still a return oriented attack - we simply return-to-shellcode when we have executable stack.
 Now we're changing that approach to a return-to-X, where X is a shellcode substitute - in our case a useful function - *winner()*.